mooreniemi/graph-function/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-[^1]: Why are we constrained to testing the same parameter types?
+<b id="f1">1</b> Why are we constrained to testing the same parameter types?
 The intent of this library is to graph _implementations_.
 Changing parameter types suggests a change in the _behavior_ of the function.
-That doesn't make for a very productive comparison.
+That doesn't make for a very productive comparison. [↩](#a1)